Weighing the Pros and Cons of User-Generated Content for Marketing

 - 88% of consumers say they trust online reviews as much as recommendations from friends and acquaintances.

-- 71% of millennials engage with user generated content every day.
+- 71% of millennials engage with user-generated media every day.

 - While UGC limits your company’s control of content, it can also build trust and transparency with consumers.